 - Solutions or creams with lactic or salicylic acid or urea may help.

-- In some cases, you may be advised to wrap affected areas with a plastic or cellophane bandage after applying moisturizing agent.
+- In some cases, you may be advised to wrap affected areas with a plastic or cellophane bandage after applying a moisturizing agent.
 Such bandages should not be used on children.

 In severe cases, medications are sometimes prescribed, including: